gbif/ssg-gb26/content/02_registration/en.md

 ---
 # Registration

-The registration is now closed.
+The registration is not yet open.

-If you have any questions concerning the registration, please contact the GBIF Secretariat at [gb25@gbif.org](mailto:gb25@gbif.org).